Daniel Sams: Career

 In November 2024, Sams signed for Nottinghamshire County Cricket Club to play in the 2025 T20 Blast.

 In January 2025, Sams collided with Cameron Bancroft going for a catch in the outfield whilst playing in a BBL match against the Perth Scorchers.
 Their heads collided, and both were treated for concussion.
 Bancroft was left with a broken shoulder and nose, however was able to walk off the field.
 Sams, however, was knocked unconscious, exhibiting the fencing response, and was stretchered off the ground.
 Both were taken to hospital, diagnosed with concussion, and discharged the following afternoon.
 Sams was cleared of any fractures, however was ruled out for at least the next 12 days under the Cricket Australia concussion protocol.
 Bancroft was sidelined for "an extended period" due to his fractures.

+In December 2025, Sams agreed to join Somerset County Cricket Club for the 2026 T20 Blast.

+He will play for Lahore Qalandars in the Pakistan Super League season 2026.